Nima-Khodabandelou/Notes/README.md

 Core concepts of Java SE
 ##
-SOLID Principles (not specific to Java):
+SOLID Principles (not specific to Java)

 Single Responsibility for Each class <-> Just one reason needed to change that class.

 Advantages

 	 Testing –> fewer test cases for each class.
 	 Lower coupling –> fewer dependencies.
 	 Smaller and well-organized classes

 	2- Class shoud be Opened for Extension and Closed for Modification.
 Otherwise, modifying the existing code -> potential new bugs.